 Subfunds investing in fixed income securities may fall in value due to fluctuations in interest rates.
 Generally, the value of fixed income securities rises when interest rates fall.
 Conversely, when interest rates rise, the value of fixed income securities can generally be expected to decrease.
-Long-term fixed income securities will normally be subject to greater price volatility than short-term fixed income securities.
+Long term fixed income securities will normally have more price volatility than short term fixed income securities.